sinclairzx81/typemap/readme.md

 ## Mapping

-TypeMap is primarily a mapping system used for type translation.
-It provides a mapping function per library which is used to translate remote types into types specific to that library.
+TypeMap is primarily a mapping system intended for type translation.
+It provides mapping functions per library which is used to translate remote types into types specific to that library.
+All mapping functions make a best attempt to retain semantics from each library.
 If no translation is possible, these functions return a `never` representation specific to the library being mapped.

 ### TypeBox